shannonyap/MultiPurposeCalculator/README.txt

 5/16/2015
 - Solved bug issues that cleared the text field when an operator button was pressed more than once.

+5/18/2015
+- Added the ability to change background colors.
+Swipe either left or right and watch!

 To do:
 Adding additional functionalities such as landscape orientation ability.